-The HowTo:MAPS file has instructions for where to get maps and where to put them under the Xastir hierarchy.
+The README.MAPS file has instructions for where to get maps and where to put them under the Xastir hierarchy.

 If you have any WinAPRS, DosAPRS, or PocketAPRS maps, now is a good time to place them in the /cygwin/usr/local/share/xastir/maps folder (or a subdirectory of it).
 You can also use "*.geo" files and the associated image files with Xastir.
-You may place them in this directory (or a subdirectory of it) as well, though most of the .geo files won't work for you until you install the ImageMagick library.
+You may place them in this directory (or a subdirectory of it) as well.

-What Xastir paths look like from within Windows (in case you're moving maps around with Explorer): Just prefix them all with "cygwin/".
-For instance, maps go into /cygwin/usr/local/share/xastir/maps instead of /usr/local/share/xastir/maps.
+From Windows, just prefix all paths with "/cygwin" or "/cygwin64" as appropriate.
+For instance, maps go into /cgwin/usr/local/share/xastir/maps instead of /usr/local/share/xastir/maps.
 Xastir will continue to see them as "/usr/local/share/xastir/maps" though from inside Cygwin.
 It kind of looks like a miniature Unix box from inside Cygwin.

 To set a new language or change the language current choice, use this command line instead from inside an Xterm: